OniceFenice/OniceFenice/README.md

 <br></br>
 🚀 Passionate About:
 <br></br>
-• Exploring creative solutions through code
+• Exploring creative solutions through code.
-• Building projects that make an impact
+• Building projects that make an impact.
-• Continuously learning and evolving
+• Continuously learning and evolving.
 <br></br>
 🌱 What I’m Working On:
 <br></br>
-• Relearning fundamentals and advanced concepts
+• Relearning fundamentals and advanced concepts.
-• Exploring frameworks and tools that spark my curiosity
+• Exploring frameworks and tools that spark my curiosity.
 <br></br>

 <!--